Momentum Trading Strategy - Journal Guide

 Frequently Asked Questions

-What makes momentum trading different from trend following?
+What is the difference between momentum trading and trend following?

-Momentum trading focuses on short-term bursts of price acceleration, typically intraday.
-Trend following targets longer moves over days or weeks.
-Momentum traders care about velocity of price change, while trend followers focus on direction.
+Momentum trading captures short-term bursts of price acceleration, typically lasting minutes to hours within a single session.
+Trend following rides longer-term directional moves over days to weeks.
+Momentum traders focus on catalysts and volume surges; trend followers focus on moving average alignment and sustained price structure.

 Start Tracking Your Trades